-In the logbook data, divers record the estimated depth of their catch.
-The annual mean depth of fishing has increased since the 2015/16 season until last season, levelling out during the 2020/21 season (Figure 7).
-The mean depth of fishing has increased markedly since the beginning of the fishery, indicating that divers are forced into deeper depths to maintain catch rates.
-Longspined sea urchins are located in high densities at depth in Tasmania (Perkins et al. 2015, Ling and Keane 2018).
+In the logbook data, divers record the estimated depth of their harvest dive.
+The annual mean depth of fishing has increased since the 2014/15 season until the 2018/19 season, then the standardised depth has remained constant until the current season (Figure 8).
+We standardised depth for the effects of individual diver ID, latitudinal region and time of year (month).
+The mean depth of fishing has increased since the beginning of the fishery, suggesting that divers have been harvesting in deeper depths to maintain catch rates.
+Longspined Sea Urchin aggregations are found deeper in Tasmania (16-58m) than NSW (7-27m) (Perkins et al. 2015, Ling and Keane 2018).